 It’s an indisputable fact that the Japanese people love their seasonal blossoms, and the yearly blooms of wisteria are no exception.
-Hot on the heels of the annual cherry blossoms in March, the woody vines of the fuji wisteria come into bloom during the last stretch of April and into the beginning of May.
+Hot on the heels of the annual cherry blossoms in March, the woody vines of the wisteria (also known as fuji) flowers come into bloom during the last stretch of April and into the beginning of May.

 Senzai Wisteria Park in Oita’s Usa City

 A 5-minute drive from the Usa Beppu Road Yokkaichi Expressway (宇佐別府道路四日市IC) brought me to Senzai Wisteria Park in the rural landscape of Usa city in Oita Prefecture.
 Along with the park, the area prominently features the Senzai Green Tea Plantation (千財農園 Senzai Nôen) and Senzai Rose Garden (千財農園のバラ園 Senzai no Bara-en).
 It was the weekend before the May 5th Children’s Day Festival when I arrived, and colorful fish streamers created a bright contrast against the impossibly brilliant green tea hills adjacent to the fuji tunnel park.

 After parking my car in the free parking lot, I ambled up a short hill towards the park entrance.
 From the low angle of the green-capped canopy, the entrance looked deceptively modest and small– though I was about to find out the full scale of the wisteria tunnel beyond.

 I was honestly not expecting such a vast wisteria tunnel.
 Not only were the colors varied– from purple, white, light pink, and dark blue– but so were the shapes and sizes.
 Approximately 250 wisteria vines grow over wooden arbours covering 8000 square meters of hillside.

 Sampling Local Japanese Green Tea and Matcha Ice Cream